vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 ## Putting DuckDB Inside Postgres to the Test

 Of course, the proof is in the pudding (or the query execution time, as it were).
 Using a handy Docker image provided by the DuckDB team, I spun up a Postgres instance with the DuckDB extension installed.
 I then generated a **hefty dataset - 100 million records** - and loaded it into a Postgres table.
-Complete guide on how to do it you can find below.
+A complete guide on how to do it can be found below.

 ## Testing DuckDB Inside Postgres: A Step-by-Step Guide